 Ships and Transportation

 Thousands of transportation workers, shipbuilders, and military personnel in Newark were exposed to asbestos for prolonged periods.
-Many of these workers have been diagnosed with malignant mesothelioma and now undergo mesothelioma treatment in an attempt to battle the disease.
+Many of these workers have been diagnosed with malignant mesothelioma and other illnesses

 Asbestos in Newark Homes and Apartments

 The New Jersey Department of Environmental Protection (DEP) urges homeowners of older residences to hire a professional asbestos inspector with an EPA certification to determine if materials containing asbestos are present in their property.
 For information on asbestos inspectors in your area, contact the DEP’s Asbestos Waste and Disposal at 609-984-6985.

 Asbestos in Newark Today

-There are still numerous businesses and buildings in Newark associated with asbestos, including the following:
+Several businesses and buildings in Newark are still associated with asbestos:

 Oil and Metal Companies